kiranukamath/myblogsite/content/blog/five-pytorch-functions-i-found-useful.md

 ---
 path: five pytorch functions
-date: 2020-07-11T05:08:39.645Z
+date: 2020-07-12T05:08:39.645Z
 title: Five pytorch functions I found useful
-description: This is blog created for submission during jovianml PyTorch course.
+description: >-
+  I wrote this blog while learning from Jovian PyTorch course.
+This blog is about 5 PyTorch functions I like.
 ---
 I wrote this blog month ago while learning from jovian.ml PyTorch course.
 Had to write and submit a blog of 5 pytorch functions I like, as the first assignment.
 It was fun.